RAF Ibsley: 367th Fighter Group

 The 367th was a group of Ninth Air Force's 70th Fighter Wing, IX Tactical Air Command.
 The 392d and 393d and 394th Fighter Squadrons went to Carentan (ALG A-10), Cretteville (ALG A-14) and Reuxeville (ALG A-6) respectively.

 Current use

 Today the airfield consists mostly of a series of gravel pits and large landscaped lakes.
-One lake is overlooked by the derelict, windowless control tower, although plans for The Landmark Trust to restore and repurpose this building as holiday accommodation were revealed by The Guardian newspaper in July 2023.
+One lake is overlooked by the derelict, windowless control tower.
+Planning permission for the Landmark Trust to restore and repurpose this building as holiday accommodation was approved in 2026.
 A very small section of the end of runway 01 still exists south of Ellingham Drove at the southern part of the airfield.